LindaAmnell/Bidify/README.md

 - React (TypeScript)
 - JWT Authentication

-This project is part of a fullstack development course and demonstrates how to build a layered Web API with authentication and a modern frontend.
+This project was developed as part of a fullstack development course and demonstrates how to build a modern auction platform using a layered Web API and a React frontend.

----

 ## 📌 Features

-- User registration and login with JWT
+- User registration and login with JWT authentication
 - Role-based authorization (User / Admin)
-- Create and manage auctions
+- Create, update and manage auctions
-- Search auctions
+- Search auctions by title
 - Place and manage bids
+- Prevent users from bidding on their own auctions
+- Only higher bids than the current highest bid are allowed
 - Soft delete using `IsActive`
-- Clean architecture (Controller → Service → Repository)

----
+- Admin can deactivate auctions and users
+- Responsive frontend

 ## 🏗 Architecture